PPI Claims Company Reviews: Which Should You Choose?

 - Companies that cold call – Most people are understandably sick of cold calls.
 While one call might sound like a great company on the phone, always do your research about each business that contacts you.
 There have been numerous scam PPI companies who cold call people, so avoid these companies completely.

 - An unsafe website – If you’re looking at a PPI company website and the web browser is not secure, this is not a company you want to be giving any information to online.
 You can tell if the website is safe because, in the left-hand corner, there will be the padlock and the word “secure”.

 Reviews are important for all companies, so checking out PPI claim company reviews before signing any agreement is essential.

 Just about all PPI claims companies will have reviews and testimonials on their website.
 If a website doesn’t, this is a warning sign.
 If you’re looking for PPI claims company reviews on an independent website, Trustpilot has reviews from a variety of different companies.
-You can find honest Gladstone Brookes reviews and The Claims Guys reviews are from customers who have used their services recently.
+You can find honest Gladstone Brookes reviews and other PPI claims companies from customers who have used their services recently.

 What to Look for in PPI Claims Company Reviews

 - Customer service – The reason most people choose to use a PPI claims company is that they don’t have time to make a claim themselves, or don’t want the hassle of dealing with the bank.
 A top claims company will keep customers up to date, but will not pester them for information.
 Customer service is essential and the team should be able to answer all of the questions about your claim.